Madeley School Curriculum Intent

 • Personal Development - Covering PSHEe, CIAG, Citizenship, SRE, Health and Wellbeing and Study Skills and financial capability.

-In Year 11 Personal Development takes place during the year and is delivered in deep learning days, when the normal lesson timetable is suspended.
+In KS4 Personal Development takes place during form time as well as throughout the year in deep learning days, when the normal lesson timetable is suspended.
 These days allow students to learn in different ways including off site experiences, with external providers and a range of students.
 These days cover Staying Safe, British Values, Study Skills, Pathways and work ready skills.

 Optional Subjects (at least two of the following):